duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     ### Tile Variants

     Sometimes the default height or width of the tile might not be perfect for your Spice result.
 If you need a wider or perhaps taller tile, you can specify a tile `variant` to adjust their dimensions.
-A list of the tile variants availble can be found in the [Templates Overview](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_templates_overview.md#tile-variants) document
+A list of the tile variants available can be found in the [Templates Overview](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_templates_overview.md#tile-variants) document

     **\*\*Note:** If you intend to use a feature that is disabled by default, it **must** be enabled in the `options` for it to display.
 Even if the property exists in the `data` object, the template system will ignore it if the feature is disabled.
 For example:

     ```javascript
     normalize: function(item){
         return {
             // these won't work!
             rating: item.customerRating,
             brand: item.brandname
         };